Agricultural Sciences (Master’s)

 • Sustainability management in companies and organizations

-• Activities in non-governmental organizations (e.g., Bread for the World), associations (e.g., Bioland), and/or international organizations (FAO, etc.)
+• Activities in non-governmental organizations (e.g., Bread for the World), associations (e.g., Bioland), and/or international organizations (FAO, etc.) that are active in environmental issues

 • Scientific work in public research institutions in the agricultural and environmental field